noizebox/BricksDSP/README.md

 ````
 benchmark/benchmarks
 ````
-Note that benchmarks only make sense in an optimised Release build.
+Note that benchmark results only make sense on an optimised Release build.

 License
 -------------------